karsa-oy/mascope/scripts/deploy/staging.linux.vbox/README.md

 First build new mascope UI distribution package by running build_dist.cmd.
 Then mascope services are started in a linux VirtualBox: vagrant up.
-All this can be done on Windows host by running:
+All this can be done on Windows host by running corresponding deploy.cmd:

-    deploy.cmd
+ - Ubuntu 2004 with python 3.8:
+    deploy_py38.cmd

+ - Ubuntu 2204 with python 3.10:
+    deploy_py310.cmd

 #### Or on native linux environment: